uma-pi1/kge/README.md

 - user parameters: Can be used to add additional configuration options.

 #### Additional configuration files
-The default configurations can be adapted for different model and Job.
-Additional configurations have always be made t ospecify the model and its parameters.
+The default configurations can be adapted for different models and jobs.
+Additional configurations have always be made to specify the model and its parameters.
 Further, whenever something has to be adapted, the default configurations are overwritten by the specified additional configurations.

 ### Jobs
 Models and algorithms are executed by [jobs](kge/job), which can be train, train with search or evaluation.
 The respective base definitions can be found in [eval.py](kge/job/eval.py) and [train.py](kge/job/train.py).
 Training strategies (1toN, negative sampling...) and evaluation metrics (mean rank,...) are defined by implementations of these classes.